sidv1905/Question-m3o-nextJS/README.md

 `NEXT_PUBLIC_TOKEN` (You can get this from https://m3o.com/answer or I can share the same)

-Add the .env file in project root
+Add the .env.local file in project root

 ## Authors